-In this section, we analyze the diameters of power grid networks and compare it with diameters given by our generative model networks.
 The diameter of a graph is the length of the longest route between any two nodes in the graph.
-The presence or absence of a short diameter in a power grid indicates the existence of hubs (nodes/buses with high degree) and influences the probability of fragmentation of the network following a directed or random attack by an adversary \cite{albert2004exp2,betweenness1}.
-In general, due to different topological constraints, power grids vary in their connectivity parameters.
-Thus, the scaling of the diameter of the network graph with the number of nodes is hard to quantify.
-Using the data given in \cite{hines2011,wang2010}, we compare power grids with similar average nodal degree and observe that the average diameter of the network scales as the logarithm of the network size (number of nodes).
-Figure \ref{finaldiameter} illustrates this finding.
-We, now, simulate the diameter of networks given by our generative model for different values of $N$ (number of nodes) and $K$ (number of connections per incoming node).
-The results given in Figure \ref{maxdiameter} show a logarithmic scaling between the diameter and the network size, which is similar to observations in power grids.
+In power grids, the diameter affects the probability of fragmentation following a directed or random adversarial attack on the network nodes and edges \cite{albert2004exp2,betweenness1}.
+This is observed as diameter of the network is related to the prevalence of nodes with high degree critical for connectivity in the grid.
+In general, the scaling of the diameter of the power grid network with the number of nodes is hard to quantify due to varying topological constraints and geographical boundaries that affect connectivity in the network.
+Fig. \ref{fig:finaldiameter} presents the average diameter observed in power grids with comparable average nodal degree as presented in \cite{hines2011,wang2010}.
+Note that the average diameter of the network scales with the logarithm of the number of nodes.
+The diameter of networks given by our generative model for different values of $N$ (number of nodes) and $K$ (number of connections per incoming node) is shown in Fig.~\ref{fig:maxdiameter}.
+We observe a logarithmic scaling between the diameter and the network size for our generative model, that is similar to observations in power grids.

-In the next section we compare another important graph feature, betweenness centrality, between real power grids and networks given by our generative model.